The Masters Review Blog

 New Voices: “Trick” by Vanessa Chan

-In this week’s entry to our New Voices catalog, The Masters Review is proud to share “Trick” by Vanessa Chan.
+The Masters Review is proud to include “Trick” by Vanessa Chan in our New Voices series.
 This elegiac flash reflects on childhood memories, like the sound of a piano or the rain upon the house.
 Listen closely.

 An untuned brown piano sat in the living room where I grew up.
 You loved that piano even though neither of us had the talent to play it well.
 You paid for me to take lessons, moving me through four different teachers until the last one pulled my fat yellow fingers back and declared I played like I had chewing gum stuck to them.
 We both quit her then, stuck pink tongues out at the back of the retreating teacher, our dogs barking a chorus as she left our house one last time.
 That woman is a trickster, you said, and I nodded vigorously, happy you took my side.